Pullback of principal bundles along proper morphisms: Introduction

 Consider now the complex analytic case.
 Given a complex Lie group $J$, we define principal $J$\nd bundles over a complex analytic space, principal $J_1$\nd subbundles for a closed complex Lie subgroup $J_1$ of $J$, and isomorphism of such principal $J_1$\nd subbundles, similarly to the algebraic case.
 We confine attention to those complex Lie groups $J$ which are algebraic, in the sense that $J$ is the complex Lie group $G_\mathrm{an}$ associated to an affine algebraic group $G$ over $\C$.
 If there exists such a $G$ which is reductive, we say that $J$ is reductive.
 For $J$ reductive, minimal and almost minimal principal $J$\nd bundles over a complex analytic space are defined as in the algebraic case.
 For a non-empty complex analytic space $X$, the $\C$\nd algebra $H^0(X \, , \, \sO_X)$ is henselian local with residue field $\C$ if and only if the restriction to $X_\mathrm{red}$ of every holomorphic function on $X$ is constant \cite[Lemma~2.1]{BisO'S21}, and in particular when $X$ is reduced, if and only if $H^0(X \, , \, \sO_X) \,=\, \C$.
 We then have complex analytic analogues Theorems~\ref{t:pushan}, \ref{t:redsuban}, \ref{t:alminan}, \ref{t:pullan} and Corollary~\ref{c:pullan} respectively of Theorems~\ref{t:push}, \ref{t:redsub}, \ref{t:almin}, \ref{t:pull} and Corollary~\ref{c:pull}.
 The almost triviality result \cite[Lemma~4.2]{BisDum22} follows for example from Theorem~\ref{t:alminan} together with the equivalent form Corollary~\ref{c:conjan} of Theorem~\ref{t:pushan}.

-Theorem~\ref{t:push}, on which most of the results in the algebraic case in this paper depend, is a particular case of \cite[Corollary~13.9]{O19}, which is there deduced from a corresponding result \cite[Corollary~12.11(i)]{O19} for groupoids.
+Theorem~\ref{t:push}, on which most of the results in the algebraic case in this paper depend, is a particular case of \cite[Corollary~13.9]{O19}, which is there deduced from a corresponding result \cite[Corollary~12.11(i)]{O19} for groupoids; see Remark \ref{rem-ap} for an alternative approach.
 Here we use \cite[Corollary~12.11(i)]{O19} directly, after first recalling the well-known dictionary between principal bundles and transitive affine groupoids.
 The other result in the algebraic case taken from \cite{O19} is Proposition~\ref{p:spl}, which is a particular case of \cite[Corollary~10.14]{O19}.

 The analytic analogue Theorem~\ref{t:pushan} of Theorem~\ref{t:push} is proved as an application of the splitting theorem for tensor categories proved in \cite{AndKah}, \cite{O} and \cite{O19}, together with the analytic form of the dictionary between principal bundles and tensor functors from a category of representations to a category of vector bundles.
 The algebraic form of this dictionary is well-known, and Theorem~\ref{t:push} can be proved by an almost identical argument if preferred.
 The proof of the analytic analogue Proposition~\ref{p:splan} of Proposition~\ref{p:spl} is self-contained, and does not depend on \cite{O19}.
 Again Proposition~\ref{p:spl} can be proved by an almost identical argument.
 Once Theorem~\ref{t:pushan} and Proposition~\ref{p:splan} have been established, the proofs of the analytic results are almost identical to those of the algebraic results, and are omitted.